-Supposedly according to the owner of a tire center near me, BMW’s have a smart charging system that determines the best output for your battery ensuring that its life is prolonged.
+Supposedly, BMW’s have a smart charging system that determines the best output for your battery, ensuring that its life is prolonged.
 Honestly, given how expensive everything else is with a BMW, I believed it at first.

 In BMW’s apparently the battery has to be registered with the car.
 The computer needs to be told there is a new battery or it will assume the older and potentially faulty battery is still there, possibly overcharging it and shortening its life.
 Or not charging it appropriately and shortening its life by running it too low.